sky-cake/motionjak/README.md

 # MotionJak

 A multimedia puppeteering solution for video creation.
+With https://www.maartenbaert.be/simplescreenrecorder/, you can create animation the easy way.

 Image Preview: